 The Foundation has entered into a noncancellable operating lease for office space, which expires in February 2024.
 This lease requires the Foundation to pay all executory costs (property taxes, maintenance and insurance).
+In July 2022, the Foundation amended their lease to forfeit a sector of their office space.

-Future minimum lease payments at June 30, 2021, were:
+Future minimum lease payments at June 30, 2022, were: